Direct Primary Care Webinar: Shared-Site Clinics with The Alliance & Proactive MD Recap

-In our third and final Direct Primary Care webinar installment, our own Melina Kambitsi, PhD., hosted Proactive MD’s executive vice president of direct care services, Justin Leigh, to discuss what makes Direct Primary Care so impactful and why The Alliance chose Proactive MD to contract our future Direct Primary Care clinic.
+In our third and final Direct Primary Care webinar installment, our own Melina Kambitsi, PhD., hosted Proactive MD’s executive vice president of direct care services, Justin Leigh, to discuss what makes Direct Primary Care so impactful.

 During the second portion of the webinar, The Alliance brought back three employer-members from our previous webinar to answer more questions from their fellow members.
 A big thanks to Dan Ludwig of Brakebush Brothers, Tena Hoag of Advanced Laser, and Jake Nolin of Rice Lake Weighing Systems, for rejoining us.